algolia/docsearch/docs/src/tips.md

 DocSearch works better on structured documentation.
 Relevance of results is based on the structural hierarchy of content.
 In simpler terms it means that we read the `<h1>`, ..., `<h6>` headings of your page to guess the hierarchy of information.
+This hierarchy brings contextual information to your records.

-Documentation starts by explains generic concepts first and then goes deeper into specifics.
+Documentation starts by explaining generic concepts first and then goes deeper into specifics.
 This is represented in your HTML markup by the hierarchy of headings you're using.
 For example, concepts discussed under a `<h4>` are more specific than concepts discussed under a `<h2>` in the same page.
+The sooner the information comes up within the page, the higher it is ranked.

 DocSearch uses this structure to fine-tune the relevance of results as well as to provide potential filtering.
 Documentation that follow this pattern often have better relevance of search results.

+Finding the right depth of your documentation tree and how to split-up your content is one of the most complex tasks.
+For large documents, we usually recommend having 4 levels (from lvl0 until lvl3).
+Three different levels should be the minimum.

 _Note that you don't have to use `<hX>` tags and can use `<span class="title-X">` for example instead.
-Your crawling configuration file will need to mirror those changes, though._
+Your will need to update your set of `selectors`

 ### Set a unique class to the element holding the content